 Alcohol interferes with the chemicals in the brain that manages and controls sleep and suppresses REM sleep, which is the stage of sleep associated with restoration.
 Alcohol can cause sleepiness and its side effects can negatively impact normal sleep cycles.
 Alcohol can cause hypersomnia because people can have trouble falling asleep, have multiple awakenings during the night, daytime sleepiness and experience overall poorer sleep quality.

 Marijuana can impact normal sleep patterns and interfere with chemicals in the brain linked with sleep.
 Marijuana can suppress REM sleep or the stage of sleep associated with restoration.
 Marijuana initially promotes sleep, but chronic or discontinued use can negatively impact sleep quality, which can lead to continued marijuana abuse.

 Stimulants promote the release of dopamine in the brain, which is a key factor for wake-promotion.
-Stimulants, or derivatives of amphetamines, may be used to increase alertness but can have potentially harmful side effects.
 To date, methylphenidate and dextroamphetamine are the only two stimulant medications approved by the Federal Drug Administration (FDA) to treat hypersomnia symptoms.
 Stimulants seek to treat a person’s symptoms but do not target the principal causes of hypersomnia.
 Stimulants have a high abuse potential that can ultimately lead to dependence.
 Stimulant medications prescribed can include: